-Personal Income Tax Code and Corporate Income Tax Code present specific withholding tax applicable over certain type of income (e.g. interest, dividends, royalties) with source in Portugal.
-As a rule, such withholding taxes are usually definitive on payments to non-resident entities and individuals, and merely on account of the final tax due on payments to resident entities and individuals.
+Personal Income Tax Code and Corporate Income Tax Code foresee specific withholding tax applicable over certain type of income (e.g. interest, dividends, royalties) with source in Portugal.
+As a rule, such withholding taxes are usually definitive on payments to non-resident entities and individuals, and merely a payment on account of the final tax due on payments to resident entities and individuals.
+The standard withholding tax is of 28% for non-resident individuals and of 25% for non-resident corporate entities.
+These rates may be increased in case of blacklisted jurisdictions (to 35%) or reduced under the applicable double tax treaties.